banerjeea/StudentEnrollment/README.md

 It follows Repository pattern.

 ## How to Run:
-* Make sure VS 2017 is isntalled.
+* Make sure VS 2017 is installed.
 * Install [MongoDB](https://docs.mongodb.com/v3.2/tutorial/install-mongodb-on-windows/).
 * From [MongoHelpers](https://github.com/banerjeea/StudentEnrollment/tree/master/MongoHelpers) folder, run StartMongoServer.bat.
 This starts up the server.It assumes your installation location is